simonnickel/snap/README.md

 SNAP contains a few packages in varying sizes and complexities.
 Some depend on each other, while others are independent.
 In the end they are all pieces of the [snap-template](https://github.com/simonnickel/snap-template).

-Another key package of the SNAP Template is [SnapTheme](https://github.com/simonnickel/snap-theme), which provides an abstraction layer to UI configuration and styling.
+Another key package is [SnapTheme](https://github.com/simonnickel/snap-theme), which provides an abstraction layer to UI configuration and styling.

-To explore SNAP, just check out the [example Apps](#apps) listed below.
+To explore SNAP, just check out the [example Apps](#apps) listed below or use it by copying the Demo project in [snap-template](https://github.com/simonnickel/snap-template).

 ## Guides